 Alternatives OPA Evaluation FM5/REC6, St. Vincent National Wildlife Refuge Access and Recreational Improvements through Acquisition at Indian Pass Cost-effectiveness: The total estimated cost of \$5,720,000 includes land acquisition, implementation of minor recreational improvements, monitoring, project oversight, and contingency funds.
 The land acquisition portion of the project is proposed for partial funding (\$3,220,000) under the Habitat Projects on Federally Managed Lands Restoration Type.
 SVNWR currently leases a boat slip on the parcel for \$14,400 per year.
 Acquiring the boat slip and parcel would increase cost-efficiency by eliminating the need for the annual lease fee in perpetuity.
 Additionally, preventing habitat loss is generally more cost-effective than restoration.
 The parcel purchased would be protected from further development, preventing additional loss of habitat.
 The costs to carry out this alternative are based on best available estimates of market value.
 Appraisals would be performed to establish a fair market value.
-The costs are based on similar projects acquiring land for public use that have been successfully implemented, including the DWH NRDA Florida Coastal Access Project, and, in the judgement of the FL TIG, are reasonable and appropriate. (preferred) 48 Goals and objectives: This project is consistent with the Restore and Conserve Habitat Restoration Goal and underlying Habitat Projects on Federally Managed Lands Restoration Type.
-This project would secure access to SVNWR in perpetuity.
-This project has a clear nexus to DWH oil spill injuries as SVNWR habitat was directly injured by oiling and/or response activities associated with the spill.
-This project secures easy access to SVNWR for staff to conduct necessary research and management of the resources on the island including beach-nesting birds, songbirds, wading birds, sea birds, and sea turtles.
-Likelihood of success: This portion of the project would include purchase and transfer of a privately-owned coastal parcel to public management for use in perpetuity.
-Similar projects acquiring land for public use have been successfully implemented, including the DWH NRDA Florida Coastal Access Project.
-As such, the FL TIG anticipates this project would have a high likelihood of success.
-Avoid collateral injury: This project would not likely cause collateral injury to natural resources.
-The project aims to mitigate impacts that may occur to coastal resources if the parcel were to sell to a developer, which would result in SVNWR needing to dredge Class II shellfish waters to gain new access to SVNWR.
-Benefits: The primary benefit of this portion of the project would be providing access to federally managed lands in perpetuity.
-SVNWR is only accessible by boat, so adding this property with a boat slip secures access and provides yearly cost savings.
-Reduced SVNWR access due to the loss of the slip would adversely impact the ability for staff to conduct land management activities at SVNWR, which would degrade habitat on the island.
-Health and safety: The FL TIG does not anticipate negative impacts to public health and safety.
-Because the parcel is one of few remaining green spaces on the Indian Pass peninsula, protecting this site would have public health benefits by providing a publicly available recreation area.
-Summary: Based on the OPA and NEPA evaluations, this project was identified as a preferred restoration alternative in this RP/EA.
+The costs are based on similar projects acquiring land for public use that have been successfully implemented, including the

-48 This project is also analyzed under the Provide and Enhance Recreational Opportunities Restoration Type.
+49 This project is also analyzed under the Provide and Enhance Recreational Opportunities Restoration Type.